mjcastner/rezo_agwe/README.md

 ### 3. Run the web application
 Written with Python 3.12 in mind.
-Attempts to work with Windows, Mac, and Linux Steam installs, specify --game_dir if you use a non-standard config :)
+Attempts to work with Windows, Mac, and Linux Steam installs, specify --game_dir if you use a non-standard config.

 ```
 cd rezo_agwe/server/